brhoughton/react-note-app/README.md

 ## Description

 This is a fully functioning CRUD note taking app.
-You have the ability to create, read, update, and edit notes.
 State and storage is handled locally.

 ## Getting Started